opensearch-project/documentation-website/_query-dsl/term/range.md

 :--- | :--- | :---
 `format` | String | A [format]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/date/#formats) for dates in this query.
 Default is the field's mapped format.
 `relation` | String | Indicates how the range query matches values for [`range`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/range/) fields.
 Valid values are:<br> - `INTERSECTS` (default): Matches documents whose `range` field value intersects the range provided in the query.  <br> - `CONTAINS`: Matches documents whose `range` field value contains the entire range provided in the query. <br> - `WITHIN`: Matches documents whose `range` field value is entirely within the range provided in the query.
 `boost` | Floating-point | Boosts the query by the given multiplier.
 Useful for searches that contain more than one query.
-Values less than 1 decrease relevance, and values greater than 1 increase relevance.
+Values in the [0, 1) range decrease relevance, and values greater than 1 increase relevance.
 Default is `1`.
 `time_zone` | String | The time zone used to convert [`date`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/date/) values to UTC in the query.
 Valid values are ISO 8601 [UTC offsets](https://en.wikipedia.org/wiki/List_of_UTC_offsets) and [IANA time zone IDs](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 For more information, see [Time zone](#time-zone).

 If [`search.allow_expensive_queries`]({{site.url}}{{site.baseurl}}/query-dsl/index/#expensive-queries) is set to `false`, range queries on [`text`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/text/) and [`keyword`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/keyword/) fields are not run.